 - 1. If evacuation is ordered, follow plan.
-Follow instructions of principal or designee. - 2.
-Account for students using CATAPULT EMS and report any missing students. - 3.
-When able, initiate additional duties as assigned.
+Follow instructions of site administration. - 2.
+Take necessary precautions (stay alert, cancel all scheduled outside events, and communicate via Catapult and email). - 3.
+Account for students using CATAPULT EMS and report any missing students. - 4.
+Be open and willing to assist with additional duties as assigned.